Empowering young women through film and storytelling

 How we work

-Young women drive nayanaya trust's programs.
-By creating non-profit films, nayanaya trust provides hands-on training and upskilling opportunities for emerging women filmmakers. nayanaya trust encourages participants to take the lead in creating their own stories, shaping and structuring how these will be told, developing and marketing their projects as they understand the communities in which they live.
+Young women drive nayanaya trust's programs by creating non-profit films, nayanaya trust provides hands-on training and upskilling opportunities for emerging women filmmakers.
+We encourage participants to take the lead in creating their own stories, shaping and structuring how these will be told, developing and marketing their projects as they understand the communities in which they live and they learn to understand the bigger ecosystem, they use the films to raise funds and access to employment in the Film Industry.

 Mentorship and skills training